Bubble-OS/bubbleos/README.md

-# BubbleOS Lite
+# BubbleOS

-BubbleOS Lite is a command-line interface of the BubbleOS PowerPoint concept!
+BubbleOS is a shell for your current operating system!

 Please note that this is not an operating system, but a shell (i.e. like WSL<sup>*B</sup>, Windows Subsystem for Linux<sup>*Bubble</sup>).